 A collection letter is a notification informing a customer of a due payment.

 It is sent by different people, especially landlords and business owners, to borrowers and debtors for different purposes.
-A collection letter informs, inquires, reminds, and warns the debtors of possible legal actions resulting from payment defaults.
+This letter informs, inquires, reminds, and warns the debtors of possible legal actions resulting from payment defaults.

-- It informs the debtor of outstanding debt: Late payments demand a form of reminder and information to the defaulter.
-It highlights that the payment date and the expiry period have passed.
+- It informs the debtor of outstanding debt: Late payments demand a form of reminder and information from the defaulter.
+It highlights that the payment date and the expiration period have passed.
 It is more of a goodwill message to the defaulter to pay up or face the consequences of a default.

 - It initiates payment negotiation: A creditor either renegotiates the payment plan or requests for the payment procedure to commence.
 If there is to be a renegotiation, a defaulter has to comply with the terms of payment unfailingly to continue business relations between them.

-- It initiates the legal process: It is the last stage in the collection letter writing.
+- It initiates the legal process: It is the last stage in writing.
 The letter warns a debtor and defaulter of the legal processes that might arise from the inactivity of the defaulter.
-It notifies them of the urgency to pay to avoid litigation procedures.
+It notifies them of the urgency of paying to avoid litigation procedures.

 Free Templates

-Following are some free templates for you to get a better understanding of the sentence structuring and tone of the letter:
+Following are some free templates for you to get a better understanding of the sentence structure and tone of the letter:

-A good collection letter should have all of these features to achieve the desired effect for a business owner or creditor.
-The features serve as the guiding principles for writing an efficient collection letter.
-These are:
+A good letter should have all of these features to achieve the desired effect for a business owner or creditor.
+These features serve as the guiding principles for writing an efficient letter.

 Series of letter

 A collection letter has to inquire, appeal, and notify debtors about the necessary actions concerning a default.
-A collection letter is sent in a series with the sole objective of payment compliance.
+It is sent in a series with the sole objective of payment compliance.

 Objective

-The objective of collection letters is to spur debtors to pay their debts.
+The objective is to spur debtors to pay their debts.
 They also function as a notification to arrange a new payment procedure.

 Governing principle